 10 Areas To Use a Check List

-Church custodians have countless tasks that need to be completed on any given day and a checklist can help to make sure all jobs are done.
+Church custodians have countless tasks that need to be completed on any given day.
+Covid sanitation has been added to a checklist that can help to make sure all jobs are done.

 For example, some custodian tasks are only necessary weekly, monthly or even quarterly.

-The receptionist has many responsibilities and there are things that need to be done on a daily or weekly basis.
+The church receptionist has many responsibilities.
+Within her job description, some things may need to be done daily or weekly.